trufnetwork/node/truflation/README.md

 ### Using The Example

-To use the example, run the Kwil binary found [here](<https://github.com/kwilteam/kwil-db/tree/truflation-extensions>).
+To use the example, build this binary using the repo README, and run the `kwild` node.
 Refer to the Kwil docs on [how to run a node](<https://docs.kwil.com/docs/node/quickstart>).

 #### Deploy the Base Streams

 Once the node is running, you can deploy the schemas found in `examples`.
 First, deploy the three base streams:

 ```bash
 kwil-cli database deploy -p=./examples/basestream.kf  -n=beef
 kwil-cli database deploy -p=./examples/basestream.kf  -n=corn